York City - Financial Accounts: 2022 And Onwards

 It won't be for 3 seasons that the new regime, post Jason McGill, are in full control of the finances:

 • City’s accounts for the year ending 30 June 2022 were filed in June 2023.
-The budget will have been set by the old regime, the spend will have been under the old regime but the accounts will be signed off by the Henderson regime, effectively they are marking the old regime's homework.
+The budget will have been set by under the McGill regime, the spend will have been under their regime but the accounts will be signed off by the Henderson regime, effectively the Henderson team are marking the McGill regime's homework.
 The accounts will confirm a year’s worth of finances in the new stadium.
 2021/2 Accounts - Read More

 2022: The Reality - Income